Danny Smith (writer)

 An experienced sitcom writer, he has written for several television shows, such as Nurses, 3rd Rock from the Sun, Yes, Dear and Head of the Class.

+His acting credits include roles in feature films, "Conspiracy Theory", "Ted", and "The Three Stooges" and television series, "Zoey 101" and "The Orville".

+In his early years in Hollywood, Smith performed stand-up and also studied and performed improv at The Groundlings.

-Smith wrote and illustrated a regular feature in the Rhode Island College student newspaper, The Anchor, called, Joe Flynn and His Dog Spot, about a man and his best friend, a talking dog.
-One April Fool's self-parody of this feature was titled, Joe Flynn and His Dong Spots.
+Smith wrote and illustrated a regular feature in the Rhode Island College student newspaper, The Anchor, called Joe Flynn and His Dog Spot, about a man and his best friend, a talking dog.